 Prior to matriculating (back) to graduate school, Rachel worked with a number of organizations through her MSW including AmeriCorps, International Red Cross, University of Wisconsin Organ and Tissue Donation, and University of Colorado-Denver Division of Pulmonary Sciences and Critical Care Medicine.
 She has worked on four National Institutes of Health funded clinical trials and helped develop a Mindfulness Based Cognitive Therapy intervention for critical care nurses with Burnout Syndrome as well as a Motivational Interviewing intervention for critically ill people with Alcohol Use Disorder.
-Rachel is a recipient of three Foreign Language Area Studies Fellowships (i.e., AY 2019-2020, Summer 2020, AY 2020-2021) as well as a John T. Hitchcock Prize in Anthropology (i.e., AY 2019-2020).
-She hopes to conduct her PhD fieldwork in AY 2021-2022.
+Rachel is a recipient of four Foreign Language Area Studies Fellowships (i.e., AY 2019-2020, Summer 2020, AY 2020-2021, and Summer 2021) as well as a John T. Hitchcock Prize in Anthropology (i.e., AY 2019-2020).
+She plans to conduct her PhD fieldwork in AY 2021-2022 (COVID-19 permitting).